top of page

 Anker 1

-From deficits to strengths: Supporting teachers learning to notice students’ mathematical strengths
+From deficits to strengths: Supporting teachers in learning to notice students’ mathematical strengths

-Research shows that teachers rely heavily on deficit-based framings, i.e. ways of thinking that portray students’ mathematical thinking as deficits, shortcomings or failures.
-However, deficit-based framing is a barrier to improving students’ mathematical learning and can be detrimental to the development of a positive mathematical identity for students.
-Therefore, teachers need guided support to productively move away from deficit-based framings and embrace strengths-based framings in order to recognise students’ mathematical strengths.
-This project investigates how teachers learn to notice students’ mathematical strengths by using practices of critical reflection to support the co-construction of strengths-based framings and noticing practices.
+Research shows that teachers rely heavily on deficit-based framing, a way of thinking about students' mathematical thinking in terms of deficiencies, short-comings or failures.
+However, deficit-based framing is a barrier to improving students' mathematical learning and can be detrimental to the development of students' positive mathematical identities.
+Therefore, teachers need guided support to move productively from deficit-based framing to strengths-based framing in order to recognise students' mathematical strengths.
+This project explores how teachers learn to notice students' mathe-matical strengths by using critical reflection practices to support the co-construction of strengths-based framing and noticing practices.

 Featured Publication

 Scheiner, T. (2023).
 Shifting the ways prospective teachers frame and notice student mathematical thinking: from deficits to strengths.
-Educational Studies in Mathematics.
+Educational Studies in Mathematics114(1), 35-62.

 https://doi.org/10.1007/s10649-023-10235-y